AdobeDocs/commerce-cloud-tools/src/pages/docker/containers/cli.md

 # CLI containers

-The following CLI containers, most of which are based on a [PHP-CLI version 7 image][], provide `magento-cloud` and `ece-tools` commands to perform file system operations and interact with the application:
+The following CLI containers, most of which are based on a [PHP-CLI version 7 image][], provide `magento-cloud` and `ece-tools` commands to perform file system operations and interact with the application.

+Operations include:

 - `build`—extends the CLI container to perform operations with writable filesystem, similar to the build phase
 - `deploy`—extends the CLI container to use read-only file system, similar to the deploy phase